World ARC

 World ARC 2023 yachts at anchor off Direction Island in Cocos, with a white sand beach and palm trees

-For a slower circumnavigation or to sail halfway, yachts can leave or join the rally in Australia.
-A popular option is to sail with the rally to Australia, take a year to explore the region, then join the following year's edition for the cruise back to the Caribbean.
+If you prefer a slower pace or a partial journey, you can join or leave the rally in Australia.
+Many sailors choose to sail with the rally to Australia, explore for a year, then rejoin the next edition for the return trip to the Caribbean.

 World ARC Schedule